marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-code-generation-conventions.rst

   there will only be a single call to ``f``.
 This option only works if :option:`-ffrontend-optimize` is in effect.

-.. index:: frontend-optimize

-.. index:: Front-end optimization
+.. index:: frontend-optimize, Front-end optimization

 .. option:: -ffrontend-optimize